If you are visiting Yosemite National Park, I have some enticing ideas for things to do near Yosemite.

 I hope I’ve given you some ideas for fun things to do around Yosemite in these three former gold rush towns!
 If you want to check out other gold rush towns along the Golden Chain highway my gold country road trip itinerary will help you plan.

-This post is sponsored by Yosemite Mariposa – all opinions and reviews are my own!
+Thanks to Yosemite Mariposa for hosting me – all opinions and reviews are my own!